agardnerIT/killercoda_tutorials/keptn-e2e-0.18.1/step2.md

 While you are waiting for the release and load test to finish, why not have a look at your repo in a browser on GitHub.com.

-Notice Cloud Automation has created a branch per stage.
-Inside those branches are folders for each Cloud Automation service.
+Notice Keptn has created a branch per stage.
+Inside those branches are folders for each Keptn service.

 ## What Happened?